Lions' Brock Wright: Not playing Thursday

 • 1 min read

-Wright (neck) has been ruled out for Thursday's game against the Packers, Colton Pouncy of The Athletic reports.
+Wright (neck) has been ruled out for Thursday's game versus the Cowboys.

-Wright was held out of all three walkthroughs during Week 13 prep and thus will miss his first game of the season due to a neck injury.
-With Sam LaPorta (back) on injured reserve and unlikely to play again this season, Ross Dwelley will be the primary beneficiary among Lions tight ends Thursday, while Anthony Firkser and Zach Horton are candidates to be elevated from the practice squad.
-Wright's next chance for game action is next Thursday, Dec.
-4 versus the Cowboys.
+Wright now will miss a second consecutive contest due to a tracheal injury that may result in an extended absence, as coach Dan Campbell told Dave Birkett of the Detroit Free Press on Sunday.
+With Sam LaPorta (back) potentially out for the season, the Lions will lean on Ross Dwelley, Anthony Firkser and Hayden Rucci at TE in Week 14.
+Wright's next chance to suit up is Sunday, Dec.
+14 at the Rams.